Wally Brown: Film

 Brown began his film career in 1942 in Hollywood at RKO Radio Pictures with the film Petticoat Larceny.
 When RKO decided to emulate the comedy team Abbott and Costello, he was paired with Alan Carney, creating "Brown & Carney."

 The duo premiered with the military comedies Adventures of a Rookie and its sequel, Rookies in Burma.
 Of their eight films together, one of the most notable was Zombies on Broadway co-starring Bela Lugosi, a semisequel to Val Lewton's I Walked With a Zombie.
 Brown and Carney's contracts were terminated in 1946, after which they pursued solo careers.
 In the 1940s and 1950s, both appeared in various roles for Leslie Goodwins films.
-They reunited in 1961 in Disney's The Absent-Minded Professor.
+They reunited in Who Was That Lady?
+(1960) and in Disney's The Absent-Minded Professor (1961), but did not interact with each other.

 Brown was later teamed with Tim Ryan in the Columbia Pictures short film French Fried Frolic in 1949.
 He was also teamed with Jack Kirkwood in four RKO Pictures short films in 1950 and 1951.

 Along with Alan Carney, Brown was to be given a role in It's a Mad, Mad, Mad, Mad World (1963), but died not long before filming began.